-In a standard workshop, you get feedback, structure, and deadlines, you meet other writers, you judge them.
-Which is good.
+In a standard workshop, you get feedback and deadlines, you meet other writers, you judge them.
+Which is fine.

-But most workshops focus narrowly on craft, at the expense of other vital skills: reading, criticism, revision, research, process, publishing, drinking, revenge, and self-loathing.
-MFA programs gatekeep with application fees, rec letters, and GRE scores; many charge five-figure tuition.
-They can be homogenous.
-The degree itself is worth jack.
-And you have to move and sell half your books and usually break up with someone (not kidding).
+But most classes focus on craft at the expense of close reading, research, process, pitching, publishing, drinking, and self-loathing.
+MFA programs require app fees, rec letters, and GRE scores; most charge five-figure tuition.
+They're often homogenous.
+The degree is worth jack.
+And you have to move and sell half your books and usually break up with someone (not even kidding).

 OUR WHOLE DEAL

 Real diversity means affordability.
-CRIT offers financial aid; the current fee is $700 (about $44 per class), but aid is available, strictly based on need and available funds.
-This helps us recruit more talented writers, who are often broke.
+CRIT offers financial aid; the current fee is $750 (about $47 per class), but aid is available, based on need and available funds.
+This helps us recruit more talented cash-strapped writers.

 Form your own group

 Why pay for workshops if you've already learned the basics of craft?
 Well, not everyone knows enough writers to form one.
-We'll help match you with other students, past and present; you'll have access to an alumni listserv and events.
-With any luck, this will be the last class you’ll ever pay for.
+You’ll have access to an alumni listserv, Slack channel, and events.
+Most classes have gone on to form writing groups; hopefully, this’ll be the last class you pay for.

 Workshops are only as good as their students.
-Each session consists of nine serious, talented writers, forming a well-balanced group with a range of styles and perspectives.
+Each session consists of nine serious, diverse, talented writers.
 No publications or degrees required, just a strong writing sample.
 (Also there's only one instructor, so we have to be picky 😅)

 We don't just shove you out the door when the class is over.
 We'll meet one-on-one to plan and set goals for your writing projects and career.
-Plus you'll get all the templates you'll ever need: cover letters, query letters, pitches, submission trackers, professional rate calculators, invoices, and lists of publications, agencies, and useful resources.
+Plus you'll get templates for cover letters, queries, pitches, submission trackers, professional rate calculators, invoices, and lists of publications, agencies, and useful resources.

-Though our readings and lessons skew toward fiction, CRIT welcomes creative nonfiction, longform journalism, and all other narrative prose.
-They've all got plenty in common, and it makes the workshop more inclusive and versatile.
+Our readings and lessons skew toward fiction, but we welcome all literary narrative prose: nonfiction, longform journalism, etc. They've got plenty in common, and it makes the workshop more inclusive and versatile.